 Summary: Excel 2013 Self-Service BI Features

-With the collection of self-service BI features in Excel, Power BI provides the tools you need to find data, shape and filter it how you want, model it, and visualize it.
-One of the greatest advantages of the Power BI features in Excel is how easily they integrate – once you have your base Data Model, you can go back to Power Query and find more data to mash-up, or go into Power Pivot and add new calculations to further your insight and analysis… or to get the exact Power View visualization you want.
+With the collection of self-service BI features in Excel, you get the tools you need to find data, shape and filter it how you want, model it, and visualize it.
+One of the greatest advantages of the features in Excel is how easily they integrate – once you have your base Data Model, you can go back to Power Query and find more data to mash-up, or go into Power Pivot and add new calculations to further your insight and analysis… or to get the exact Power View visualization you want.

 Power BI for Office 365